 So, what is the best font to use for a resume?

 Below, we’ll dive in deeper with why these 10 fonts are safe choices for your resume and friendly to applicant tracking systems.

 An important reminder: keep it simple.
 As a general rule, recruiters don’t care which fonts you use, as long as your resume is easy to read on a screen.

 Garamond is a group of old-style serif fonts often used in print publishing.
-It’s a French Renaissance font, so not technically “modern” but it does have many contemporary digital interpretations, such as Adobe Garamond (seen below).
-It is an elegant, regal, and easy-to-read typeface.
-A great resume font for the wordsmiths out there.
+It’s a French Renaissance font, so not technically “modern,” but it has many contemporary digital interpretations, such as Adobe Garamond (seen below).
+It is an elegant, regal, and easy-to-read typeface — a great resume font for the wordsmiths out there.

 Cambria was commissioned by Microsoft in 2004 and included with Windows and Office.
 It is a blockier serif font designed to read well on screen.
 Full stops are square rather than circular.
-Cambria, while easy to read on screen and ATS compatible, may not be available if a recruiter is using a Mac.
-In these cases, the font may be replace with a metric-compatible typeface such as Google Font’s Caladea.
+While easy to read on-screen and ATS compatible, Cambria may not be available if a recruiter is using a Mac.
+In these cases, the font may be replaced with a metric-compatible typeface such as Google Font’s Caladea.

 The Georgia font was made for the internet.
 In the nineties, webmasters needed a typeface that worked on all screens, at all resolutions.
 Georgia was designed for these needs and continues to be one of the most readable fonts.
-This makes it a great font for your resume.
+This makes it an excellent font for your resume.
 It’s used widely online and at prestigious publications like The New York Times.

 Helvetica is so popular that on its 50th anniversary, a documentary film was released chronicling the font’s use in modern design.
 It has a reputation for representing corporate dominance, making it a great choice for corporate candidates.

 6. Times New Roman